aalghabban/lightado/README.md

  #### 1.0.6
  - Fxing the Loading Connection string with auto mapping in NonQuery.
- - Add Encryption as Attribute so you can mark property as encrypted lightado.net will encrypt and decrypt this property automatically
+ - Add Encryption as Attribute so you can mark property as encrypted lightado.net will encrypt and decrypt this property automatically.

 # Support
  1. [LightADO](https://lightado.net)